-IAN BROWN is an acclaimed Canadian journalist and author, and recipient of over a dozen national magazine and newspaper awards.
-He is the author of The Boy in the Moon: A Father’s Search for his Disabled Son, Freewheelin’, and Man Overboard, and the editor of What I Meant to Say: The Private Lives of Men.
+Ian Brown is an acclaimed Canadian journalist and author, and recipient of over a dozen national magazine and newspaper awards.
+He is the author of The Boy in the Moon: A Father’s Search for his Disabled Son, Freewheelin’, Man Overboard, and Sixty: The Beginning of the End, or the End of the Beginning?
+A Diary of My Sixty-First Year.
+He is the editor of What I Meant to Say: The Private Lives of Men.
 Ian is an experienced speaker on disability-related topics such as genetic testing, society’s assumptions about the disabled, and the meanings of disability and success.
 He is also a passionate explorer of the worth and the meaning of life.

-Ian is a feature writer for The Globe and Mail, and the anchor of TVO’s Human Edge and The View from Here, Canada’s television documentary series.
+Ian is a feature writer for The Globe and Mail and the anchor of TVO’s Human Edge and The View from Here, Canada’s television documentary series.
 He also contributes occasionally to NPR’s This American Life and is a contributing editor at Explore Magazine.
-He has also worked as a business writer at Maclean’s and the Financial Post, and a freelance journalist for other magazines including Saturday Night.
+He has also worked as a business writer at Maclean’s and the Financial Post and is a freelance journalist for other magazines including Saturday Night.

 "Ian Brown was a huge success!
 His speech was very inspirational, informative and entertaining, all at once."